 For example, if you are entirely in PHP and MySQL, choosing a Java-based CMS will not do you good, unless you have time to invest in exploring new features.

 In other words, if you want to use Symfony as a technology for building web apps, a Drupal CMS is its compatible content management pal.

-#3 Check how much CMS will cost you
+#3 Determine how much a CMS will cost you

-Even though the price is not the main factor you need to look at, it could overrule in making your decision.
+Even though the price is not the main factor you need to look at, it could overrule your decision.